daniel-nagy/md-data-table/README.md

 <!-- and your pagination element will look something like... -->
 <md-table-pagination md-limit="myLimit" md-page="myPage" md-total="{{array.length}}"></md-table-pagination>
 ```

+**My Pagination Isn't Working?!**

+* Make sure you pass `md-page`, `md-limit`, and `md-total` to the directive and that they are finite numbers.
+* Pages are not zero indexed.
+The directive will assume pages start at one.
+If your query language expects pages to be zero indexed then just subtract one before making the query.

 > It is important to know that the call back expression will be executed before the next digest cycle, meaning your local scope variables will still have the old values.